icoretech/airbroke/README.md

 ### Setup

-Airbroke requires two environment variables set at runtime, `DATABASE_URL` and `DIRECT_URL`, some examples:
+Airbroke requires some environment variables set at runtime, `DATABASE_URL` and `DIRECT_URL` are mandatory, some examples:

 ```sh
 # Example Connection to Prisma Data Proxy